Geriatric Care

 • Improper oral maintenance-increased oral bacterial flora-Increased prone to gum disease, more decay of teeth, teeth loss-shows association of diabetes, cardiovascular disease, stroke, gastritis

-• Insufficient nutrition-prone to bleeding and weekening of gum tissue-paleness-recession
+• Insufficient nutrition is prone to bleeding and swelling of gum tissue, paleness, and recession

-• Reduced functioning and size of Salivary gland-reduced salivary secretion-causing dryness of mouth-bad breath-taste disorders-tongue and gums inflammation-more prone to caries-affected oral health
+• Reduced functioning and size of Salivary gland; reduced salivary secretion; dryness of mouth; bad breath-taste disorders (tongue and gum inflammation); more prone to caries-affected oral health

 • Improper oral hygiene-bacterial accumulation-gum infection-bleeding while brushing-bacteria enters blood stream-enhanced cause of endocarditis and other cardiovascular diseases

-Gastritis-acids from stomach-enter oral cavity-erodes layers of teeth-exposes pulp-on severity causes pain
+Gastritis-acids from stomach-enter oral cavity-erode layers of teeth-exposes pulp-on severity causes pain

-Osteoporosis, or “thinning bones”-in association of other diseases leads to profuse faster bone loss-makes the bones of older adults more fragile-easy to break
+Osteoporosis, or “thinning bones, in association with other diseases, leads to profuse, faster bone loss and makes the bones of older adults more fragile and easy to break.